-The quantitative results from the previous section showed that self-fulfilling beliefs alone cannot help in resolving the international macro puzzles.
+The quantitative results from the previous section showed that self-fulfilling beliefs alone cannot replicate the basic international business cycle facts.
 However, when the forecast error of the terms of trade is correlated with productivity shocks the analysis differs significantly.
-Inspection of the aggregate labor demand equations (32) and (33) suggest that the indeterminacy model should perform better under correlated shocks.
-In this case, a Home technology shock \widehat{Z}t causes a revision of expectations (Equation 29) and therefore a belief-induced change in the terms of trade \hat{T}t .
-Since both \hat{Z}t and \hat{T}t affect the aggregate labor demand schedule (32) in opposite directions, the positive response of domestic employment and output will not be as strong as under autonomous beliefs.
-Indeed, both domestic employment and output could actually fall provided the shocks to Home technology and the expectational error are sufficiently positively correlated to generate an upward shift of the Home labor demand schedule (32), and consequently, the correlation between the terms of trade and output would become negative, as in the data.
-Furthermore, if a temporary domestic contraction results in low Home imports then the model would also generate countercyclical real net exports solving another output-correlation puzzle.
-Finally, if the model can induce a large enough adjustment in the terms of trade relative to output then the model could potentially generate sizeable volatility improvements for international relative prices and quantities helping to resolve the volatility puzzles.
+Inspection of the aggregate labor demand equations (31) and (32) suggest that the indeterminacy model should perform better under positively correlated shocks.
+In this case, a Home technology shock \widehat{Z}t causes a revision of expectations (Equation 28) and therefore a belief-induced change in the terms of trade \hat{T}t .
+Since both a positive \hat{Z}t and a positive \hat{T}t affect the aggregate labor demand schedule (Figure 1) in opposite directions, the response of domestic employment and output will not be as strong as under autonomous beliefs.
+Indeed, both domestic employment and output could actually fall provided the shocks to Home technology and the expectational error are sufficiently positively correlated to generate an upward shift of the Home labor demand schedule (31), and consequently, the correlation between the terms of trade and output would become negative, as in the data.
+Furthermore, if a temporary domestic contraction results in low Home imports then the model would also generate countercyclical real net exports.
+Finally, if the model can induce a large enough adjustment in the terms of trade relative to output then the model could potentially generate sizeable volatility improvements for international relative prices and quantities helping to resolve the volatility anomalies.